-- 5.6 Given the importance placed upon the availability of affordable housing in the responses to the initial community survey, in October 2021 the Bedfordshire Rural Communities Charity was commissioned to undertake a Housing Needs Survey for the Parish, to inform policies and priorities in the Neighbourhood Plan.
-The Survey found that compared with Bedford Borough as a whole, Renhold has: - a) Lower levels of single occupant households and higher levels of couples and single parents with dependent children at home.
+5.6 Given the importance placed upon the availability of affordable housing in the responses to community consultation, the BedsRCC was commissioned to undertake Housing Needs Surveys for the Parish in 2021 and 2025, to inform the policies and priorities in the Neighbourhood Plan.
+The 2025 survey found that compared with Bedford Borough as a whole, Renhold has:

-- b) Higher levels of home ownership, both owned outright and owned with a mortgage.
-80.6% of residents in Renhold own their own home, compared with 65.7% across Bedford Borough. - c) Significantly more detached properties, with correspondingly fewer semi-detached and terraced houses.
-Other dwelling types such as flats, caravans and other temporary accommodation are also significantly lower. - d) Fewer households classified as being overcrowded. - e) More people (13.8%) classified as 'experiencing income deprivation' than the Borough average of 12.1%. - f) A lower proportion of Council Tax Band A and B properties (18.7%) compared with borough wide levels (38.5%) which indicates a relative shortage of affordable housing for purchase in Renhold.

-5.7 The Survey concluded that:

-- a) Affordable housing: "There is a need for affordable housing within Renhold from households' resident in (or with strong links to) the Parish, that is unlikely to be met by market housing provision.
-This need is predominantly from families and couples/individuals who are currently in rented accommodation who are looking for something more affordable or who would like to get on the property ladder and also from older children living in the family home with their parents, who would like to move into their own property'. - b) Based on data supplied by respondents, up to 14 households with a local connection would be suitable for housing within a rural exception site development, whether for rent, shared ownership or under a starter homes initiative.
-In order to have reasonable confidence that any new housing provided through a rural exception site will be taken up by people with a local connection to Renhold, our recommendation is to meet 50% of the need identified over the next 5 years, which would be 7 units broken down as follows: - Five 2-bed houses (2 rent/3 shared ownership) - Two 3-bed houses (1 rent/1 starter homes initiative)'. - c) Market housing: 'There is a small need for market housing, if Renhold is to meet the identified current and future needs of existing owner occupier residents wishing to stay in the Parish.
-The need identified is predominately from couples and families who are looking to downsize into smaller properties.
+- a) Lower levels of single occupant households and similar levels of couples and single parents with dependent children at home. - b) Higher levels of home ownership, both owned outright and owned with a mortgage.
+75.4% of residents in Renhold own their own home, compared with 64.6% across Bedford Borough. - c) Significantly more detached properties, with correspondingly fewer semi-detached and terraced houses.
+Other dwelling types such as flats, caravans and other temporary accommodation are also significantly lower. - d) Fewer households classified as being overcrowded. - e) Slightly fewer people (12.4%) classified as 'experiencing income deprivation' than the Borough average of 13.0%. - f) A lower proportion of Council Tax Band A and B properties (18.7%) compared with borough wide levels (38.5%) which indicates a relative shortage of affordable housing for purchase in Renhold. - 5.7 The 2025 survey concluded that: - a) Affordable housing: There is a need for affordable housing within Renhold from households' resident in (or with strong links to) the Parish, that is unlikely to be met by market housing provision.
+This need is predominantly from families and couples/individuals who are currently in rented accommodation who are looking for something more affordable or who would like to get on the property ladder and also from older children living in the family home with their parents, who would like to move into their own property. - b) Based on data supplied by respondents, up to eight households with a local connection would be suitable for housing within a rural exception site development, whether for rent, shared ownership or under a starter homes initiative.
+In order to have reasonable confidence that any new housing provided through a rural exception site will be taken up by people with a local connection to Renhold, our recommendation is to meet 50% of the need identified over the next 5 years, which would be four units broken down as follows: - Two 2-bed houses (shared ownership) - Two 3-bed houses (rent). - c) Market housing: There is a small need for market housing, if Renhold is to meet the identified current and future needs of existing owner occupier residents wishing to stay in the Parish.
+The need identified is predominately from couples and families who are looking to downsize into smaller properties, with a particular emphasis on bungalows or accessible accommodation.
+If suitable accessible properties were more widely available, this would be likely to address under-occupation and free up houses for growing families to purchase as they work their way up the housing ladder.
 It is reasonable to suggest that the provision of up to five suitable units would meet a reasonable proportion of the need.
-These could be delivered separately or alongside affordable housing as part of a rural exception site, with the market housing cross-subsidising the affordable housing'.
+These could be delivered separately or alongside affordable housing as part of a rural exception site, with the market housing cross-subsidising the affordable housing.

-Meeting small-scale housing needs
+Meeting Small-scale Housing Needs